tiaringhio/PhotoProofing/README.md

 ## Storage

 Everyone needs a storage right?
-I choose Azure Blob Storage as that is what i'm familiar with.
+I chose Azure Blob Storage as that is what i'm familiar with.

 # License